Food safety and hygiene

-- If you supply food to guests you must comply with the provisions of food safety and hygiene legislation.
+- If you supply food to customers you must comply with the provisions of food safety and hygiene legislation.
 The word 'food' is defined as including drink.

 - You should not provide food that is unsafe (i.e. injurious to health) or unfit for human consumption.

 - You must put in place and implement a food safety management system to ensure that the food you provide is safe to eat.
-These procedures must be based on the Food Safety Standard's Hazard Analysis and Critical Control Point (HACCP) principles.
+These procedures must be based on the Food Standards Agency's Hazard Analysis and Critical Control Point (HACCP) principles.